 Things To Consider

-Take your time.
 Read all the fine print in a proposed listing agreement.
 Do not rush.
-At this point you want to be perfectly clear there are no hidden conditions that could adversely effect your goals.
+At this point you want to be perfectly clear there are no hidden conditions that could adversely affect your goals.
 Particularly if the sale will be a larger transaction, consider having a real estate lawyer make a review to protect your position.
 If the tax-effect of the sale may create tax ramifications discuss those with your attorney or an accountant.